Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 Region: A physical locations where several AWS AZs are clustered, located within 100 km of each other and interconnected with high-bandwidth, low-latency networking over metro fibers.

-Amazon CloudFront: A web service that enables its user of delivering their content with low-latency to their end-users through a worldwide network of data centers called Edge Locations.

 Edge Location: The location where data gets cached in order for it to be delivered by CloudFront with low-latency to end-users.
 AWS Edge Locations are located in many of the major cities around the world.

 Regional Edge Cache: An Edge Location that has a larger cache-width than a global Edge Location.
 It sits between an original server and a global Edge Location to improve the content delivery performance even further by making the content available closer to the end-user for longer.